Depending on the nature of the emergency:

-- Contact International SOS (+1-215-942-8478) to alert them to your emergency.
-International SOS will assist, monitor and coordinate your situation until resolved or you are no longer in danger.
+- Contact International SOS (+1-215-942-8478) to alert them to the emergency.
+International SOS will assist, monitor and coordinate the situation until resolved.

-- Contact the nearest U.S. Consular service or Embassy or the embassy of your country of citizenship.
-Please note that if you are unable to make multiple telephone calls, ask International SOS to make the additional calls for you.
+- As needed, contact the nearest U.S. consular service or embassy or the embassy of your country of citizenship.
+Ask International SOS to make such calls for you if needed

-In addition to planning for classroom and course needs, it is essential to plan as much as possible for student needs outside of the classroom.
-The following list is examples of situations that may arise outside the classroom:
+In addition to planning for classroom and course needs, it is essential to plan as much as possible for student needs outside of the classroom such as:

 Neither Yale nor the instructors representing Yale can be expected to ensure with absolute certainty that no physical or emotional harm will come to a student.
 However, we must have a plan and resources in place that allow the instructor(s) or on-site coordinator to deal effectively with adverse situations that present themselves.
 Therefore, a significant step in program planning should include: